ODSunday/HackBio-Internship-Stage-0/README.md

 # HackBio-Internship-Stage-0
-The stage 0 tasks centres on introduction to BASh which involves basic BASh scripting (Project 1) and installation of bioinformatics tools (Project 2).
+The stage 0 tasks centres on introduction to BASh perfomed under two project.
+Project 1 involves basic BASh scripting with exercises walking us through common operations such as file management, sequence inspection, and metadata extraction using BASh commands.
+Project 2 mainly involves installation of bioinformatics tools.
 ## PROJECT 1: BASh BASICS
-##1.
+Summarily, the tasks under this project include:
 To print my name
 $ echo ‘SUNDAY’

 #2.
 To create a folder titled my name